Atlas-OS/Atlas/docs/testing.md

 # Testing

-The project is verified by four automated gates.
+The project is verified by four automated gate groups.
 All four run in CI; you can run each locally.

 ## 1. PSScriptAnalyzer